AlynxZhou/hikaru/README.md

 # Install

-Hikaru is a command line program (not a module) and you can install it from NPM:
+Hikaru is a command line program (not a module) and you can install it from NPM, since Hikaru v1.14.0, it is recommended to install it locally in your site dir and run it with `npx`:

 ```
-# npm i -g hikarujs
+$ npm i -s hikarujs && npx hikaru i
 ```

-If you are an Arch Linux user, you can also install package `hikarujs` from [AUR](https://aur.archlinux.org/packages/hikarujs/).

-**Hikaru works on Node.js v12.20.0 LTS or later.**
+**Hikaru works on Node.js v14.16.0 LTS or later.**

 # Setup site

 ```
 $ mkdir hikaru-site && cd hikaru-site
+$ npm install --save hikarujs hikaru-generator-feed hikaru-generator-sitemap hikaru-generator-search
-$ hikaru init && npm install
+$ npx hikaru init --debug
 ```

 # Install theme